-The main goal of the self-evaluation is to highlight your accomplishments.
-Employees need to point to specific tasks and projects that highlight their best work.
-When describing those accomplishments, employees should be sure to emphasize the impact each of those achievements had on the business as a whole, in order to show how valuable their work is to the company.
+One major goal of the self-evaluation is to highlight your accomplishments and recollect milestones in your professional development.
+A good self-assessment should point to specific tasks and projects that highlight your best work.
+When describing those accomplishments, employees should emphasize the impact those achievements had on the whole business to emphasize their value to the company.

-"If your manager needs to hit a certain number, share how you played a role in hitting the number," Rieken said in a blog post.
+"If your manager needs to hit a certain number, share how you played a role in hitting the number," said Rieken.
 "Accomplishments you list should connect with business objectives."

-Being honest also means pointing out some areas that could be improved.
-Timothy Butler, a senior fellow and director of career-development programs at Harvard Business School, advised employees to use developmental language when critiquing the areas in which they need to improve.
+Still, it's important to not be self-deprecating in your assessment.
+Timothy Butler, a senior fellow and director of career development programs at Harvard Business School, advised employees to use developmental language when critiquing the areas in which they need to improve.

 "You don't want to say, 'Here's where I really fall down,'" Butler told the Harvard Business Review.
 "Instead, say, 'Here's an area I want to work on.
 This is what I've learned.
 This is what we should do going forward.'"